 More often than not, renovation projects knock down walls and remove doors to create wide open spaces.
 But with many companies announcing employees will be working from home—even after the pandemic is over—we began wondering if this popular home trend will start to lose its appeal.

 An open floor plan creates the feeling of more square footage without actually adding to your space.
 But it comes with its disadvantages, including a lack of privacy.
 “Sure, an open design is great when you’re socializing or when you need to keep an eye on small children, but when everyone is working and studying from home, things can get stressful pretty quickly with no doors to shut,” Pam Chimel, a realtor associate at Tarvin Realtors in Ridgewood, New Jersey, says.

 Chimel noticed a major difference in what home buyers are now prioritizing in a home.
 “For years, an open design has been high on my prospective buyers ‘must have’ list and has, without doubt, added value to a seller’s home,” Chimel adds.
-“And though it hasn’t completely lost its appeal, young couples and families are now requesting more closed-off spaces, including an office or extra bedroom, which are things that wouldn’t have been a priority prior to the pandemic.”
+“And though it hasn’t completely lost its appeal, young couples and families are now requesting more closed-off spaces, including an office or extra bedroom, which are things that wouldn’t have been a priority prior to 2020.”

 Traditional Homes Will Make a Comeback

 "There's a need for more separation now with so many people working from home, and my own open concept is driving me crazy!
 More delineation between spaces allows you to feel like you're not always sitting in one room.
 Traditional homes where designers refrain from taking down every possible wall are making a bit of a comeback.
 When you're working from the kitchen, it can be extremely distracting (who doesn't want to bake cookies all the time?).
 There's now an idea of a never-ending work day between Zoom calls and home life, so that separation has to be created with space."—Holly Waterfield, principal designer of The Brooklyn Home Company